HMS-Core/hms-react-native-plugin/react-native-hms-push/README.md

-# HMS Push Demo for Reactive-Native
+# HMS Push Demo for React-Native

 ## Table of contents
 * [Introduction](#introduction)